Current validation practice undermines surgical AI development: Methods

 Six different aggregation strategies were calculated: \begin{enumerate} \item \textbf{Frame-wise aggregation:} Performance was aggregated equally over all frames of all videos, irrespective of procedure or phase.
-This approach served as the default, as it reflects common practice and was also applied in the original challenge. \item \textbf{Video-wise aggregation: }For each video, performance was aggregated equally over all frames, irrespective of the surgical phase.
-The resulting video-level scores were then combined into one final aggregate. \item \textbf{Phase-wise aggregation:} For each surgical phase, performance was aggregated equally over all frames, irrespective of the video.
-The resulting phase-level scores were then combined into one final aggregate. \item \textbf{Phase-wise video-wise aggregation:} Performance was first aggregated for each phase within each video, resulting in rankings per phase and video.
-Rankings were then aggregated per phase over those rankings, and finally aggregated into one final ranking. \item \textbf{Video-wise phase-wise aggregation:} Performance was first aggregated for each phase within each video, resulting in rankings per phase and video.
-Rankings were then aggregated per video over those rankings, and finally aggregated into one final ranking. \item \textbf{Weighted phase-wise aggregation:} Performance was first aggregated for each phase, and the resulting phase-level scores were then combined into a global score using clinician-defined weights reflecting the clinical relevance and complexity of each phase.
-For simplicity, we adopted a straightforward weight assignment strategy, in which phases deemed less relevant or complex were assigned a weight of 1 (phases 0, 4, 5, 6, 9, 12), intermediate phases were assigned 2 (phases 2 and 10), and highly relevant or complex phases received a weight of 3 (phases 1 and 8) \cite{maier2021heidelberg}. \end{enumerate}
+This approach served as the default, reflecting common practice and the original challenge. \item \textbf{Video-wise aggregation: } Performance was aggregated equally over all frames within each video, irrespective of the surgical phase.
+The resulting video-level scores were then aggregated. \item \textbf{Phase-wise aggregation:} Performance was aggregated equally over all frames within each surgical phase, irrespective of the video.
+The resulting phase-level scores were then aggregated. \item \textbf{Phase-wise video-wise aggregation:} Performance was first aggregated for each phase within each video.
+Rankings were then aggregated per phase over those rankings, and finally aggregated into one final ranking. \item \textbf{Video-wise phase-wise aggregation:} Performance was first aggregated for each phase within each video.
+Rankings were then aggregated per video over those rankings, and finally aggregated into one final ranking. \item \textbf{Weighted phase-wise aggregation:} Performance was aggregated for each phase, and the resulting phase-level scores were then combined into a global score using clinician-defined weights reflecting the clinical relevance and complexity of each phase.
+For simplicity, phases of low, intermediate, and high relevance or complexity were assigned weights of 1 (phases 0, 4, 5, 6, 9, 12), 2 (phases 2 and 10), and 3 (phases 1 and 8) \cite{maier2021heidelberg}, respectively. \end{enumerate}